Weightlifting socks are always a must for any heavy lifting session.

 Let’s start with the Under Armour socks.
-They are taller than average compression socks made of a mix that is 83% Polyester, 11% Cotton, 4% Nylon, 2% Spandex.
+They are taller than average compression socks made of a great mix that is 83% Polyester.

 They are actually the cheapest on the list, although none of the socks are particularly expensive.
 These would be a great choice for the gym or any sport because the length is right and they are well made.

-I have not had a bad experience with Under Armour clothing, so for a decent mid-range option look no further.
+I haven’t had a bad experience with Under Armour clothing, so for a middle of the road price on some olympic weightlifting socks look no further.

 MOXY Knee High Performance

-If you’re a serious powerlifter and want some protection, these socks are the way to go.
+If you’re a serious powerlifter and want some protection, these deadlift socks are the way to go.

 Adidas Men’s Cushioned Crew Socks

-These aren’t marketed as weightlifting socks by definition, but they are the main pair that I wear to the gym so they made the list anyways.
+These aren’t marketed as weightlifting socks by definition, but they are the main pair that I wear to the gym so they made the list anyway.